Rolv-Apneseth/ps-typer/README.md

 ## What I learned

-- Using issues, branches and pull requests to keep track of work on the project
+- Using issues, branches and pull requests to keep track of work on a project
 - Building GUIs using PyQt5 and Qt Designer
 - Making the GUI resizeable and configurable (for example light and dark modes are available)
 - Intricate use of OOP to handle the different windows and functionality for each window